Arizona Desert Palm Trees

 Can a Mexican Fan Palm survive a freeze?

 They're common where we live in Tucson.
-But in winter, freezing temps can occasionally arrive - usually overnight with a cold front.
+But in winter, freezing temps occasionally arrive - usually overnight with a cold front.

 But these temps should be short-lived, without precipitation.

-Desert Date Palm
+Date Palm (Phoenix dactylifera):

-The Date Palm scientific name: Phoenix dactylifera.
+The Date Palm's scientific name: Phoenix dactylifera.

 It not only provides yummy dates, but it's often a local wildlife habitat.
 This drought-tolerant palm does well in the harsh desert full sun.
 Best in dry climes of USDA zones 7-11.